Getting Started with Copilot Studio: The Setup No One Explains

 • Dataverse tables, security roles, business rules — the full data platform

 ⚠️ Premium connectors are not included.
 The Developer Plan covers standard connectors.
-If you need SQL Server, HTTP (custom APIs), or other premium connectors, you’ll need a 90-day Power Apps Premium trial on top of this.
-Many people build something expecting premium connectivity and then hit a wall — know this upfront.
+If you need SQL Server, HTTP (custom APIs), or other premium connectors, you may need an additional premium trial or paid license depending on your tenant’s current entitlements.

-💡 You also get a 90-day Power Automate Premium trial when you first sign in — grab it.
-This covers premium triggers, desktop flows (RPA), and AI Builder credits.
-Don’t let it expire before you’ve explored what it unlocks.
+💡 A Power Automate Premium trial is often offered when you first sign in.
+If available in your tenant, use it early to explore premium triggers, desktop flows (RPA), and AI Builder capabilities.

 Step 3: Add Copilot Studio — Your AI Agent Sandbox